bfansports/CloudTranscode/README.md

 Cloud Transcode is a set of "activities" that are standalone scripts implementing the `CpeActivity` class located in the CloudProcessingEngine-SDK: https://packagist.org/packages/sportarchive/cloud-processing-engine-sdk

-Those activities listens to the AWS SFN (AWS Step functions) service for incoming tasks to process.
-One activity processes on type of tasks.
+Those Activities listen to the Amazon SFN (Step functions) service for incoming tasks to process (You need an Amazon AWS account, yes).
+One activity will process one type of Tasks.

-Tasks are defined in the SFN console, and are identified by their AWS ARNs (AWS resources identifier).
+Tasks and Workflows (aka `State Machine`) are defined in the AWS SFN console, and are identified by their AWS ARNs (AWS resources identifier).
+You can then start `N` activity workers that will start listening for incoming jobs and execute them.

-You can start N activity workers.
-You can scale your deployment based on your volume, capacity, cost, resources, etc.
+You can scale your infrastructure in AWS based on your volume, capacity, cost, resources, etc.
-You can run those activities with Docker, which is recommended.
+You can run those SFN Activities on Docker, which is recommended.
 A Dockerfile is provided for you.
+But you can run on anything and anywhere.

 Your client applications can initiate new SFN workflows using the AWS SDK of your choice.
 The client apps will pass JSON input date to AWS SFN. <br>
 SFN will then pass this input to your activities, which will then return a JSON output.
 This output can be passed on to the next activities.

-You can build your own workflow and call any activities you want.
-You can implement your own activities as well. <br>
+Thanks to the `CloudProcessingEngine-SDK` you can build your own workflow and call any activities you want.
+You can implement your own activities as well.

-For example CT still needs those activities:
+Cloud Transcode could use help on the following Activities if you are interested in participating:

    - Document transcoding: DOC to PDF for example
-   - Audio manipulation: Maybe this can be already done by FFMpeg?
-Never tested by if FFmpeg supports it or if there is a better tool for Audio.
+   - Audio manipulation: Maybe this can be already done by FFMpeg.
+Never tested if FFmpeg supports it or if there is a better tool for Audio.
    - Other ideas?

+# Getting Started

+## AWS Account

+You need one.
+You will use the following AWS services:
+S3, SFN, IAM, ECS (Docker cluster - Ideal), EC2, and several more.

+The ideal setup in on AWS ECS which provides EC2 instances management and Docker container management.
+You can use our Dockerfile to add your own configuration files to the final Docker image.
+Create a ECS Activity, and tell it to run your image.
+You can then scale the cluster and auto adjust.

 ## State Machine

 You must create a State Machine workflow in the AWS Step Function console to make things work.

-In the folder `state_machines` you will find a basic transcoding workflow for SFN.
+In the folder `state_machines` of the project, you will find a basic transcoding workflow for SFN.
 It validates the input and then processes ALL the outputs you want in one activity.<br>
 In sequence, this workflow calls:

    - 1 -> ValidateAssetActivity